stephenangelico/Merrily/README.md

 previously.
 In this case, the client will check if the new timestamp is later than the previously stored one.
 Ring IDs will be monotonically increasing positive integers.
 An ID of 0 means no last ring.
 Timestamps will sent as Unix time.
+Source will be "None" if ID is 0, or an address (eg "127.0.0.1:12345").